-Instructor's Emphasis: The course aims to foster genuine knowledge of course content, the development of key concepts, and the ability to think critically and solve problems.
-This course should be taken after the normal calculus sequence.
-Hence, a purpose of the course is to extend the students' knowledge of the Calculus by introducing them to additional topics in mathematics, which make use of the concepts, learned in calculus.
+INSTRUCTOR'S EMPHASIS: The course aims to foster genuine knowledge of course content, the development of key concepts, and the ability to think critically and solve problems.
+This course should be taken after the normal calculus II.
+Hence a purpose of the course is to extend the students' knowledge of the Calculus by introducing them to additional topics in mathematics, which make use of the concepts, learned in calculus.
 The instructor will emphasis problem solving, critical thinking and communicating, both writing and orally.
-In addition, the instructor will emphasis solutions to problems numerically, algebraically, graphically and several applications The instructor will also provide the students with essential concepts and skills in differential equations which is needed to successfully complete their studies in chemistry, engineering, physic, computer science and other areas of the natural sciences.
+In addition, the instructor will emphasis solutions to problems numerically, algebraically, graphically and several applications The instructor will also provide the students with essential concepts and skills in differential equations which is needed to successfully complete their studies in engineering.

-Intended Audience: This course is designed for students in the sciences, engineering and those who are prospective teachers of mathematics.
+INTENDED AUDIENCE: This course is designed for students in engineering at the junior level.